countvajhula/mindstream/README.rst

 Usage
 =====

-Before you can use it the first time, you will need to create at least one template at ``~/.mindstream/templates/`` (see below for how to do that).
-Once you've done that, using Mindstream is as easy as:

 1. Run ``mindstream-new`` (default: ``C-c , n``) to start a session.
 2. Write!

+Save the file at your regular cadence after making a few changes to it.
+If you pull up a Magit window, you'll notice that there is a distinct commit recorded in the underlying Git repo for your session each time that you saved the file.
+You can also create new files at the same path, and changes to any of them would also be similarly tracked.

+You may notice that there is only one template available to use for your first session.
+This is because Mindstream creates a simple text template at ``~/.mindstream/templates/`` if it doesn't find any there.
+You may want to add more templates that are relevant for you.
+Let's see how to do that.

 Adding New Session Templates
 ----------------------------

-Mindstream doesn't include any templates out of the box, so you'll probably want to create some for standard scratch sessions you are likely to need, for instance, for programming in your favorite language (perhaps `Racket <https://racket-lang.org/>`_?), or just freewriting some text for your next great novel, following in the keystrokes of Emacs octopuses like Neal Stephenson.
+Mindstream doesn't include any templates out of the box, so you'll probably want to create some for standard sessions you are likely to need, for instance, for programming in your favorite language (perhaps `Racket <https://racket-lang.org/>`_?), or just freewriting some text for your next great novel, following in the keystrokes of Emacs octopuses like Neal Stephenson.

-You can add new templates in ``mindstream-template-path`` (default: ``"~/.mindstream/templates/"``) -- ordinary text files with any extension you like (e.g. ``.txt``, ``.rkt``, ``.el``, anything) -- which will then be available as options in ``mindstream-new``.
+To add a new template, visit ``mindstream-template-path`` (default: ``"~/.mindstream/templates/"``) in your filemanager of choice (e.g. Emacs's ``dired``, or just a command line), and create a folder there with the name of your template (e.g. ``racket``).
+The folder should contain an ordinary file (or multiple files) with the appropriate extension (e.g. ``.rkt`` -- it could be anything at all that you typically use Emacs to edit).
+This template will now be available as an option in ``mindstream-new``.

 Saving Sessions
 ---------------

 You can also save scratch sessions that you'd like to keep by using ``mindstream-save-session`` (default binding: ``C-c , C-s``).
-This simply clones the session's Git repo to a more permanent and familiar path that you indicate (as opposed to the anonymous session path which is assumed to be temporary and defaults to ``/var/tmp/mindstream/``), thus preserving the entire session history, allowing it to be navigated and even resumed at any time in the future.
+This simply clones the session's Git repo to a more permanent and familiar path that you indicate (as opposed to the anonymous session path which is assumed to be temporary and defaults to ``<your-emacs.d-path>/mindstream/anon``), thus preserving the entire session history, allowing it to be navigated and even resumed at any time in the future.

 Entering Sessions Even More Quickly
 -----------------------------------

-``mindstream-enter-anonymous-session`` (default: ``C-c , b``) will take you immediately to a new anonymous session buffer for the current major mode, without asking you any questions.
+``mindstream-enter-anonymous-session`` (default: ``C-c , b``) will take you immediately to a new anonymous session for the current major mode, without asking you any questions.
 If an anonymous session already exists, it will take you there rather than create a new one.
 In creating a new session, it will use the first template it finds that is recognizable to your current major mode.

 If you've got more than one template for a particular major mode, you may want to indicate which one is preferred rather than leave it to chance or accidents of alphabetical order.
 You can do this by associating each major mode with the name of the preferred template.
 For example: